qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 The [source code of the experiments is open-source](https://github.com/kacperlukawski/beir-qdrant/blob/main/examples/retrieval/search/evaluate_all_exact.py) and uses [`beir-qdrant`](https://github.com/kacperlukawski/beir-qdrant), which is an integration of Qdrant with the [BeIR library](https://github.com/beir-cellar/beir).
-It is not an official package we will maintain in a long run, but it might be useful for those who want to experiment with various Qdrant configurations and see how they impact the retrieval quality.
+It is not an official package maintained by Qdrant team, but it might be useful for those who want to experiment with various Qdrant configurations and see how they impact the retrieval quality.
 All the experiments were done using Qdrant in the exact search mode, so the results are not affected by the approximate search.